-- Something a child has said for example, an allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - Witnessed concerning behaviour
+- Something a child has said e.g. allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - · Witnessed concerning behaviour

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.

-Follow the school procedure
+Record all information on the school CPOMS system

-- Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words, record facts not opinions. - Sign and date your records - Seek support for yourself if required from DSL
+- · Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words, record facts not opinions. - Sign and date your records - Seek support for yourself if required from DSL or deputies